-Healthy is a debatable term, just like defining success.
+Healthy is a subjective term, just like defining success.
 Your doctor can give you a clean bill of health following medical tests, but there is so much that we don’t know, which is why your doctor cannot tell you what diet is best for you.
-Even amongst dietitians and nutritionists, there is a variance in the interpretation of a healthy diet.
+Even amongst dietitians and nutritionists, there is a variance in the interpretation of what a healthy diet looks like.
 Healthy is relative to each person.

 What is Intermittent Fasting?

-Intermittent fasting is simply recurrent or periodic fasting.
+Intermittent fasting is simply recurrent or periodic fasting (i.e., periods of time where you don’t eat or drink anything except water).
 It’s an “eating pattern,” rather than a “diet.”
 It focuses on regularly reducing food and liquid intake during pre-set times.
 It’s controlling when you eat and drink, as opposed to what you eat and drink.

 Weight loss diets typically impose restrictions on food intake and portion sizes.
-By consistently reducing the amount of food ingested by 15-60%, overweight and obese individuals lose weight and fat.
-This is called “continuous” calorie reduction because one is repeatedly reducing what is ingested – at every meal and snack, every day.
-Calorie-reduced diets can include eating smaller servings, low-calorie substitutions, and/or cutting out some snacks/desserts every day.
+By consistently reducing the amount of food eaten by 15-60%, individuals with overweight and obesity lose weight and fat.
+This is called “continuous” calorie reduction because one repeatedly reduces what is eaten – at every meal and snack, every day.
+Calorie-reduced diets can include eating smaller servings, using low-calorie substitutions, and/or cutting out some snacks or desserts daily.

 Intermittent fasting does not regulate what you eat or how much you eat, but rather the timing of when you eat.
-Following intermittent fasting, allows you to eat what you want, but only during certain times.
+Following intermittent fasting allows you to eat whatever and however much you want, but only during certain times.

-For people who have excess weight to lose, health benefits have been seen with a loss of about 5-6% of a person’s body weight.
-Health benefits included lower blood lipids (LDL cholesterol and triglycerides), better blood sugar management (lower glucose and insulin), lower blood pressure, and lower levels of inflammation (C-reactive protein).
+For people with excess weight to lose, health benefits have been seen with a loss of even as little as 5 to 10% of a person’s body weight.
+Health benefits included lower blood fats (LDL cholesterol and triglycerides), better blood sugar management (lower blood glucose and insulin), lower blood pressure, and lower levels of inflammation (C-reactive protein).

-For my friend, the benefits of intermittent fasting came after years of trying to fit the mould of typical weight loss diets or counting calories.
+For my friend, who claimed that “this is the best diet ever”, the benefits of intermittent fasting came after years of trying to fit the mould of typical weight loss diets or counting calories.
 He much preferred intermittent fasting because he could experience weight loss without guilt.

-Numerous studies prove what we know already: it’s challenging to sustain a (continuous) calorie-reduced diet for a long time.
-This is the reason why many people prefer intermittent fasting – it gets similar weight and fat loss results, but it’s easier for many people to stick with.
+Numerous studies show what we know already: it’s challenging to sustain a (continuous) calorie-reduced diet for a long time, regardless of the diet followed.
+This is the reason many people prefer intermittent fasting – it gets similar weight and fat loss results, but it’s easier for some people to stick with.

 Who Should NOT try Intermittent Fasting?

-I have outlined above some of the health benefits that can be achieved with intermittent fasting, but before you try it, I recommend that you check with your healthcare provider to determine if it is suitable for you.
+Before you try intermittent fasting, I recommend that you check with your healthcare provider to determine if it is suitable for you.

 If done too often or for too many days, intermittent fasting can have more serious effects.
 Excessive fasting can lead to malnutrition (including vitamin B1 deficiency), decreased bone density, eating disorders, susceptibility to infectious diseases, or moderate damage to organs.